-Speaking with EastMojo, the father of the baby stated, "Without the baby has been sleepless nights for me, this morning I woke up at 3 am as the doctors had prompted the second test result conducted in 24 hours would come today.
-Around 6:30 am today morning, I got a call from the doctor telling me that the baby tested negative and was ready for discharge.
+Speaking with EastMojo, the father of the baby after meeting his infant daughter, stated, "Without the baby, it has been sleepless nights for me.
+This morning I woke up at 3 am as the doctors had prompted the second test result conducted in 24 hours would come out today.
+Around 6:30 am in the morning, I got a call from the doctor telling me that the baby tested negative and was ready for discharge.
 I was at the hospital from 8 am.
-My world revolves around my baby, be it here with her or anywhere else."
+My world revolves around my baby, be it here with her or anywhere else in the world."

-"When we were put under quarantine, the contact details of the family members were taken, my number was taken, so that information of the doctors concerned taking my baby to isolation, should have informed me.
-The baby was tested and it appears that the result had come through by 3 pm on that day, yet she was taken to isolation late around 11 pm only on that night," he said.
+The only concern as placed by the father was no prior information to him was given to him, as to when the baby had to be moved from quarantine to isolation in hospital, after testing positive.
+"When we were put under quarantine, the contact details of the family members were taken, my number was taken by the quarantine incharge, so information by the doctors concerned taking my baby to isolation, should have been informed to me.
+The baby was tested as part of the procedure and it appears that her results had come through by 3 pm on that day.
+Yet she was taken to isolation late around 11 pm only on that night," he said.